Lithium Battery fire and overheating conditions

 - FAA-RECOMMENDED STEPS – What are the two FAA-recommended steps to follow in the event of a lithium battery fire?

 - BEST TYPE OF EXTINGUISHER – What is the best type of extinguisher to use for a lithium battery fire – halon, water, or both types?

 - COVER – May I cover the overheating battery/device with a blanket or put it in a bucket of ice to cool it down?

-- CONTAINMENT – When do I put the battery/device in a Burn Bag?
+- WHEN – When do I put the battery/device in a burn bag?
 While it is smoking hot or after I have cooled it down?
-What other containment devices are readily available on the specific type of aircraft?
-Is there sufficient water on board to cool an overheating device?